-April 19-20, 26-27, May 3-4, 10-11-1st, 2nd, 3rd Rounds & Semi-Finals (double elimination)
+April 18-19, 25-26, May 2-3, 9-10 (8-9 in classes 2A and 3A if both schools agree) -1st, 2nd, 3rd Rounds & Semi-Finals (double elimination)

-May 15-18-Finals (double elimination)
+May 14-17-Finals (double elimination)

 - An Evaluation Period of five days in a consecutive 10-school day calendar period is permitted any time during the first semester with all students allowed to participate. - 12.
 Forfeit time is 30 minutes after the scheduled starting time.
 If the host team is notified prior to the scheduled starting time that an emergency situation will delay the visiting team's arrival, the forfeit time may be delayed.